Having trouble connecting to UA’s network?

 Contact Support Desk at 330-972-6888 to have port reactivated.

-Network jacks are enabled in the residence halls at 100Mb/Full Duplex.
-Your PC/Mac needs to be set for that.
+Network jacks are enabled in the residence halls negotiate at 1000Mb/Full Duplex.
+Your PC/Mac should be set to autonegotiate speed, and receive an address by DHCP.
 If you suspect a physical jack is malfunctioning, please call telephone repair at 330-972-8053.

 Free and available to students, faculty and staff.